Terry Allen (Real

 Michael Labnon) -

-Overnight DJ in the early 70s.
+Overnight DJ in the early 70s from New Hampshire.
 Also worked at WAPE in Jacksonville (where

 Al Kamhi, Gery London, John Quincy and Booby